-People with ‘Metabolic Syndrome’ have at least three of the following 5 conditions: high blood pressure, high blood sugar, high triglycerides, low ‘good’ HDL cholesterol and higher abdominal fat and/or obesity.
+People with ‘Metabolic Syndrome’ have at least three of the following five conditions: high blood pressure, high blood sugar, high triglycerides, low ‘good’ HDL cholesterol and higher abdominal fat and/or obesity.

-And people with ‘metabolic syndrome’ have a high risk of type-2 diabetes, cardiovascular disease and stroke, Alzheimer’s, kidney disease and non-alcoholic fatty liver disease, to name but a few illnesses!
+And people with ‘metabolic syndrome’ have a high risk of type-2 diabetes, cardiovascular disease, stroke, Alzheimer’s, kidney disease, osteoporosis and non-alcoholic fatty liver disease, to name but a few illnesses!

 Having any one of the five risk factors is not ideal, but having three factors is known to double your risk of a heart attack or stroke.

 Definition of Metabolic Syndrome factors

 According to the American Heart Association, you score poorly for a factor if:

 i) Your Systolic Blood Pressure (top reading) is greater than 130 mm Hg; and your diastolic is more than 85 mm Hg.

 ii) Your waist is greater than 40 inches in men, 35 in women.

 iii) Your Triglyceride levels are 150 mg/dL or greater.

 iv) Your ‘good’ HDL cholesterol is less than 40 mg/dL in Men and 50 mg/dL in women.